Voting with Partial Orders: The Plurality and Anti-Plurality Classes: Results

 \textit{Anonymity, Neutrality, Reinforcement, Continuity, and Partial Averseness but neither B-Congruity nor Expansion:} the Borda-style rule also used in the proof of Proposition~\ref{propi:indepplur}.

 \textit{Anonymity, Neutrality, Reinforcement, Continuity, B-Congruity, and Expansion but not Partial Averseness:} the rule that always selects the full set of alternatives.

 \textit{Anonymity, Neutrality, Reinforcement, Partial Averseness, B-Congruity, and Expansion but not Continuity:} the rule defined by means of the following two-step procedure.
 In the first step, select all the winning alternatives returned by the Uniform Anti-Plurality rule.
 In the second step, select as winning alternatives from this set those alternatives that do not appear as a unique bottom element in at least one of the agents' preferences---in case there are such alternatives; otherwise, pick all alternatives selected in the first step.
+Similar arguments to the ones used for the voting rule which violates continuity in Proposition~\ref{propi:indepplur} hold for this example, as well.

 \textit{Anonymity, Neutrality, Continuity, Partial Averseness, B-Congruity, and Expansion but not Reinforcement:} the rule that for a single-voter profile selects all the non-bottom alternatives and for other profiles selects the Uniform Anti-Plurality winners and all the alternatives that get exactly one point less than the Uniform Anti-Plurality winners.